kyotovision-public/shape-from-sky/README.md

 # Shape from Sky: Polarimetric Normal Recovery Under the Sky, CVPR2021

 This repository provides an inplementation of our paper [Shape From Sky: Polarimetric Normal Recovery Under the Sky](https://openaccess.thecvf.com/content/CVPR2021/html/Ichikawa_Shape_From_Sky_Polarimetric_Normal_Recovery_Under_the_Sky_CVPR_2021_paper.html) in CVPR 2021.
-If you find our work useful in your research please consider citing our paper.
+If you use our code and data, please cite our paper.

 Please note that this is research software and may contain bugs or other issues – please use it at your own risk.
 If you experience major problems with it, you may contact us, but please note that we do not have the resources to deal with all issues.